Fixing Our Leaky Old Stone Basement

 Before we started digging, we had to secure the air conditioner.
 My husband welded some tubing together, making a 90 degree angle at the ground level.
 The legs stretched across the ground about 8 feet, creating a nice long bridge to the undisturbed ground.
 A 3 foot spike secured the end of the bracket, preventing it from moving if there were any cave-ins.
 We mounted the bracket to the sill plate of the house, and crossed our fingers as we hand-dug under it.

-Once we dug down below the foundation footers (you need to make sure the drainage tile goes below the foundation, or else you will get MORE water in the basement), we were able to prepare the walls for mortar.
+Once we dug down below the stone foundations footers (you need to make sure the drainage tile goes below the foundation, or else you will get MORE water in the basement), we were able to prepare the stone walls for mortar.

-To repair the limestone basement walls, we used type S mortar mix.
+To repair our century homes limestone basement walls, we used type S mortar mix.
 Our house is about 150 years old, and after some research, type S mortar mix would be appropriate for mortar repair.
-We used a concrete mixer to give the most consistent results when mixing mortar.
+We used a concrete mixer to give the most consistent results when mixing the mortar.
 You can mix concrete with a wheelbarrow and shovel.
 However, we mixed about 25 bags of mortar, which would have been a royal pain to do!
 Manually mixing would have also caused inconsistent results with that many batches, and the mortar would have either ended up too thick or too thin.
 The corners of the house needed structural repair, so we went through a lot more mortar to restack the stones and mortar them in.
 This structural damage was likely due to years of improper downspout drainage and leaky gutters.
 The foundation problems in the corners were also the most likely locations of water penetration through the limestone foundation wall.

 The waterproof paint (WaterTite) we purchased is rated up to 34 psi for waterproofing purposes.
 It was a bit more expensive than the other types of waterproof paint, but had the highest PSI rating.
-Since I didn’t want to have to redo this curtain drain project, we decided to purchase the best quality paint.
+Since I didn’t want to have to redo this foundation curtain drain project, we decided to purchase the best quality paint.
 When applying the paint, we decided to try to spray it on with a texture sprayer.
 This paint is too thick to use a conventional paint sprayer (even a professional sprayer), and we did not want to ruin our $300 paint sprayer.
 So we tried spraying the waterproof paint with our texture sprayer, which worked well!
 (And saved us a LOT of time!)

 Once the stone foundation walls were tuckpointed and coated with waterproofing paint, we could grade the trench for drainage tile.
 We ensured the 4″ perforated tile with a sleeve was below the footer and sloped away from the house, towards the ditch to daylight.
 Once the perimeter drain was installed, we used a 4″ solid drain to run it across the driveway to the ditch, maintaining the downward slope from the house.
 We covered the pipe with 1″ rock, filling the trench with about 2 feet of rock to encourage any water to head towards the pipe instead of the basement.
 We could now backfill the trench with dirt, and grade the ground with a slope to encourage the rain to flow away from the house.